mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 ## Step4: Test the application

  i.
-Using the endpoint created by Elastic Beanstalk test the application for CURD operations and ensure the data are reflected in MongoDB Atlas documents
+Using the endpoint created by Elastic Beanstalk test the application for CRUD operations and ensure the data are reflected in MongoDB Atlas documents

 sample endpoint:  http://partner-eb-meanstack.us-east-1.elasticbeanstalk.com/